 The Redomestication is intended to qualify as a tax-free reorganization under Section 368 of the Code.
 Assuming such tax treatment, no taxable income, gain, or loss will be recognized by Alynx or our stockholders as a result of the exchange of shares of Alynx Common Stock for shares of MiMedx Group Common Stock upon consummation of the Redomestication transaction.
-The Redomestication and exchange of each share of Alynx Common Stock will be a tax-free transaction, and the holding period and tax basis of Common Stock will be carried over to the MiMedx Group Common Stock received in exchange therefor.
+The Redomestication and exchange of each share of Alynx Common Stock into one share of MiMedx Group Common Stock will be a tax-free transaction, and the holding period and tax basis of Common Stock will be carried over to the MiMedx Group Common Stock received in exchange therefor.